sriramdasbalaji/AzureFunctions/readme.md

 ## Exercise 5: Update Website to retrieve products on special from API.

-At the current time of this feature deployment we want only administrator to see it, so you will assign UserID 1 to administrator's account, every other account will have UserID 50.
+At the current time of this feature deployment, we want only administrator to see it, so you will assign UserID 1 to administrator's account, every other account will have UserID 50.
 >Note: For demo purposes only admin will be redirected to v2 controller.
 Ideally users should be assigned to some groups, each representing either a region or some other factor the products on special could differ on.

 1. Open StoreController located at PartsUnlimitedWebsite > Controllers > StoreController.cs